stuboydl/unibasic/README.md

 * Imported Mallek's package for Pick for VS Code
 * Updated syntaxes for UniVerse
 * updated README
-* Added [Wiki](https://github.com/stuboydl/unibasic/wiki/Notes-on-using-vscode-with-Windows-UV-SB--git) for notes on how to set up your environment.
+* Added [Wiki](https://github.com/stuboydl/unibasic/wiki/Notes-on-using-vscode-with-Windows-UV-SB--git) for notes on how to set up your environment and examples.
 * See [Changelog.md](https://github.com/stuboydl/unibasic/blob/master/CHANGELOG.md) for more...

 Installation
-Inside VSCode from the command pallet Install Extension -> PickBasic
+Inside VSCode from the command pallet Install Extension -> UniBasic

 Manual Install